jamesoh3928/MoonRust/README.md

 [Official Lua Semantics](https://www.lua.org/manual/5.1/manual.html#2)

 1. Values and Types:
-   There are 8 basic types in Lua: nil, boolean, number, string, function, userdata, thread, and table, but we are going to implement 6 of them excluding userdata and thread.
+   There are 8 basic types in Lua: nil, boolean, number, string, function, userdata, thread, and table, but we are going to implement 6 of them **excluding userdata and thread**.

 2. Variables:
    Users will be able to assign variables.

 3. Statements:
-   Chunks, Blocks, Assignment, Control Structures, For Statement, Function Calls as Statements, Local Declarations will be implemented.
+   Chunks, Blocks, Assignment, Control Structures, For Statement, Function Calls as Statements, Local Declarations will be implemented **excluding chunks (loading external sources)**.

 4. Expressions:
    Arithmetic Operators, Relational Operators, Logical Operators, Concatenation, The Length Operator, Precedence, Table Constructors, Function Calls, Function Definitions will be implemented.